 - On sloping ground, it will be necessary to ‘step’ the panel fences in relation to the ground.
 Fences cannot always be kept level.

-- Please provide us with any drawings, verbal or written notification for any underground pipe-work or cabling.
+- Please advise us verbally or provide written notification/drawings for any underground pipe-work or cabling.

-- If you are having any non-pressure treated gates or sheds with your order then, please be aware that they are only base coated treated.
-We would recommend that you treat your gate or shed within 1 month of installation with a good quality wood preserver that repels water.
+- If you are having any gates with your order then, please be aware that these only have a base coat treatment.
+We would recommend that you treat your gate as soon as possible after installation with a good quality wood preserver that repels water.
 Timber is a natural product and will be subject to movement and weather as it seasons, especially in the summer months when temperatures fluctuate.
 It is common for wooden gates to warp and or twist, we can only take steps to minimise this.
 We advise that bolts are used at the top and bottom sections of the gate to decrease movement in the gate.

-- Please ensure that you are on site at the start and on completion to confirm the work has been carried out to your satisfaction.
+- Please ensure that you are on site on completion to confirm the work has been carried out to your satisfaction.
 This will validate your guarantee.

 - If there is a dispute between adjoining neighbours whilst we are on site then we may leave the works until a later date.
-Any loss of working time can then be charged against the original deposit.
+Any loss of working time can be charged against the original deposit paid.